babench/rdbms/08-ddl/README.md

  - could be used to store variable values or loads data from external services
  - tables are automatically dropped at the end of a session or current transaction (optionally) (MySQL, MS SQL, PostgreSQL)
- - rows are automatically dropped at the end of a session (Oracle)
  - action for a commit in session: `DELETE ROWS`, `PRESERVE ROWS`

 ```sql